Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy

 How to Make a Heart Bookmark

-1. Print out the heart template above in the size of your choice.
+Step 1.
+Print out the heart template above in the size of your choice.
 I made each of my hearts about 2 3/4 inches across at the widest point.
-When choosing the size to make your hearts, remember that you want them small enough to use as a bookmark, but big enough to give you some space to decorate.
+When choosing the size to make your hearts, remember that you want them small enough to use as a bookmark but big enough to give you some space to decorate.
 Then cut out your heart template.

 Step 2.
 Trace your heart template onto your felt fabric.
 You will need two pieces of felt for each heart (one for the front and one for the back).
 You can use the same color for all your hearts, or make each one out of a different color.
 I made my bookmark using three hearts in a row, but you can build your bookmark with two to five hearts.

 Step 3.
 Once you have traced the heart template on all of your pieces of felt, cut out your fabric hearts.

 Step 4.
 Before assembling your bookmark, decide how you want to embellish each of your hearts.
-For my top heart, I simply sewed a decorative button on the front piece of my heart.
+For my top heart, I sewed a decorative button on the front piece of my heart.

 When thinking about your embellishments, choose items and techniques that will not add more thickness to your bookmark.
 The felt is thin enough to use as a bookmark, but you don't want to make it too thick to fit into a book.
-If you want to use some thick items (like buttons), put them on your first heart, where it can be left above the top of the book.
+If you want to use some thick items (like buttons), put them on your first heart, where they can be left above the top of the book.

 Sewing Your Top Heart